thakurpriya1990/apiary/README_SEG.md

 # Step 9: Follow the steps to dump the scheme questions data if necessary
 NOTE: normally for das_gis prod would not need this spatial schema setup.
 But for DEV work now, these steps will create the new proposaltype and spatial questions for new Disturbance SQS proposaltype version(v13).

+#Copy the files to shared folder or tmp/das folder on rancher
+Delete the data from tables below:.
 ```
-Copy the files to shared folder or tmp/das folder on rancher
-Delete the data from tables below:
 ./manage_ds.py shell_plus

 QuestionOption.objects.all().delete()
 SectionQuestion.objects.all().delete()
 ProposalTypeSection.objects.all().delete()